Didi Gregorius: Minor leagues

 During a routine test in the spring of 2011, doctors found that Gregorius had elevated blood levels of cholesterol and proteins, as well as hypertension.
 He was initially suspected of using performance-enhancing substances, but further tests revealed a kidney malfunction.
 Gregorius was ordered not to play baseball and to adopt a vegetarian diet; these lifestyle changes, combined with a medication regimen, allowed him to return to the field after two months of recovery.
-When he returned to the field, it was with the Class A-Advanced Bakersfield Blaze, before a midseason promotion to the Double-A Carolina Mudcats.
-Between the two teams, Gregorius batted .289 for the season, with seven home runs, 44 RBIs, and 48 runs in 84 games and 363 plate appearances.
+When he returned to the field, it was with the High-A Bakersfield Blaze, before a midseason promotion to the Double-A Carolina Mudcats.
+Between the two teams, Gregorius batted .289 for the season, with seven home runs, 44 RBI, and 48 runs in 84 games and 363 plate appearances.
 That November, Gregorius was one of six players that the Reds added to their 40-man roster to protect him from the Rule 5 draft.

 Gregorius entered the 2012 season as a top Double-A prospect with the Pensacola Blue Wahoos.
-Through the first 80 games of the season, he batted .282 with one home run, 31 RBIs, 45 runs, and three stolen bases, enough to receive midseason All-Star honors from the Southern League.
+Through the first 80 games of the season, he batted .282 with one home run, 31 RBI, 45 runs, and three stolen bases, enough to receive midseason All-Star honors from the Southern League.
 After 81 games in Pensacola, the Reds promoted Gregorius to the Triple-A Louisville Bats of the International League.
-In 48 games there, he batted .243 with six home runs, 23 RBIs, and 25 runs in 202 plate appearances.
+In 48 games there, he batted .243 with six home runs, 23 RBI, and 25 runs in 202 plate appearances.